Why Sydney's Local Measure went all in on AWS in quest to go global

 “What we ended up doing was taking the best of Amazon Connect, collaborating with that team and sort of extending and enhancing that platform which is AWS’ omni channel cloud contact centre, and we developed a product which today is called Engage.”

-Engage delivers WhatsApp, Facebook Messenger, Instagram, WeChat, Twitter, email, SMS and voice using Amazon Flex Telephony in a single pane of glass delivered at scale.
+Engage delivers WhatsApp, Facebook Messenger, Instagram, WeChat, Twitter, email, SMS and voice using Amazon Connect Telephony in a single pane of glass delivered at scale.
 Its customers range from SMBs to larger enterprises.

 The company has since grown into a global firm through AWS's partnership, particularly through AWS Marketplace, while also recording 500 percent year on year revenue growth in the last year.